VlachosGroup/openmkm/examples/latint_cti_spec/README.md

 after adding 0 and 1 to the intervals list.
 So the definition *lateral_interaction('N(S1) N(S1)', [-47.0179], [0])* is valid, because the coverage intervals list becomes [0, 1] and its length is 2.
+3. After defining lateral interactions in CTI file, use the *ctml_writer.py* script in *<OpenMKM_Root>/scripts/* folder to convert the CTI file to XML format.